rust-lang/book/second-edition/nostarch/chapter15.md

 when our instance went out of scope.

 We can use the `std::mem::drop` function to drop a value earlier than when it goes out of scope.
-This isn't usually necessary; the whole point of the `Drop` trait is that it's taken care of automatically for us.
-We'll see an example of a case when we'll need to drop a value earlier than when it goes out of scope in Chapter 16 when we're talking about concurrency.
-For now, let's just see that it's possible, and `std::mem::drop` is in the prelude so we can just call `drop` as shown in Listing 15-9:
+This isn’t usually necessary; the whole point of the `Drop` trait is that it’s taken care of automatically for us.
+We’ll see an example of a case when we’ll need to drop a value earlier than when it goes out of scope in Chapter 16 when we’re talking about concurrency.
+For now, let’s just see that it’s possible, and `std::mem::drop` is in the prelude so we can just call `drop` as shown in Listing 15-9:

 Filename: src/main.rs